Magnus Carlsen: 2016

-Carlsen played ten games for Norway in the 42nd Chess Olympiad, scoring five wins and five draws, as the Norwegians placed 5th among the 180 teams in the open event.
+Carlsen represented 12th-seeded Norway in the 42nd Chess Olympiad, leading the team to a 5th place finish among the 180 teams.
+Carlsen, for his part, scored 7½/10 (+5–0=5).

-Carlsen also featured in Chess.com's Grandmaster Blitz Battle Championship.
+Carlsen also played in Chess.com's inaugural Grandmaster Blitz Battle Championship, a blitz and bullet knockout event.
 Magnus defeated Tigran L. Petrosian 21 to 4 in the first round, and beat Alexander Grischuk 16 to 8 in the semi-final.
-On 27 October, he faced Nakamura in the final.
-Playing both blitz and bullet chess for a total of three hours, Carlsen defeated Nakamura 14½ to 10½ and became the first winner of the Chess.com Grandmaster Blitz Battle Championship.
+On 27 October, he defeated Nakamura in the final by 14½ to 10½ and became the first Speed Chess Champion.

 From 26 to 30 December, Carlsen played in the World Rapid and Blitz Championships held in Doha, Qatar.
-He scored 11/15 in the rapid tournament, finishing third on tiebreak behind Ivanchuk and Grischuk.
+He scored 11/15 (+10–3=2) in the rapid tournament, tying for first with Vasyl Ivanchuk and Grischuk, but finishing third on tiebreak.
 In the blitz tournament, he scored 16½/21, finishing second on tiebreak behind Karjakin, and 2 points clear of the rest of the field.

 World Chess Championship 2016

 Carlsen faced Sergey Karjakin in the 2016 World Chess Championship in New York City.
-The 12-game standard match, held between 11 and 28 November, concluded with a 6–6 tie.
+The 12-game classical match, held between 11 and 28 November, concluded with a 6–6 tie.
 The match began with seven consecutive draws.
 Karjakin drew first blood by winning game 8, but Carlsen equalised the match in game 10.
 Games 11 and 12 were both drawn.
 The tiebreaking games were held on 30 November, Carlsen's 26th birthday.
 After drawing games 1 and 2, Carlsen won games 3 and 4 to record a 3–1 victory and retain his World Champion title.
+In the fourth rapid tiebreak game, Carlsen secured the match by sacrificing his queen with 50.Qh6+, forcing mate in two.
+Grandmaster Lubomir Kavalek described the move as "the most brilliant final move of any world chess championship in history."